 If your Troy Bilt mower doesn’t stay running, it could be an issue with the spark plug, fuel filter, or air filter.
 It’s also possible that the carburetor needs to be cleaned, or there is a problem with the fuel tank.

 Where is the fuse on a Troy Bilt riding lawn mower?

 The fuse on a Troy Bilt riding lawn mower is located under the hood, near the battery.

 You can prevent any Troy Bilt zero-turn mower problems by doing regular maintenance and repairs.
-Our seasoned landscapers suggest changing old and worn-out parts during assessment and seeking expert assistance for more technical issues.
+Make sure to change old and worn-out parts during assessments and seek expert assistance for more technical issues.

 It’s all part of ensuring that the mower continues to provide reliable performance.

 - Amazon Basics 18-inch Push Reel Lawn Mower Review (2023) - December 8, 2023

 - American Lawn Mower Company 50514 Review (2023) - December 6, 2023